 Undoubtedly, the infrastructural requirements used to produce the 2020 175 billion GPT-3 model are hefty by most standards.
 But, of course, that just means that competitors now striving to generate their own creatures on the same genre must have access to similar infrastructure – not to mention talent.
 And we can count their number with our fingers; sophisticated data analytics is unnecessary here.
 Regardless, such infrastructure is not limited to the computing power I described in the first part of this post.

-Flops per second or watt are essential but are variables of a much longer equation.
+Flops per second or per watt are essential but are variables of a much longer equation.
 After all, such computing power must reside somewhere on planet Earth.
-It is usually found in hyperscale data centers living quite a hectic life.
+It is usually found in hyperscale data centers, living quite a hectic life.
 To give you an idea of their size, one of Google’s hyperscale centers occupies over 185 thousand square meters and has a power capacity of over 100 megawatts.
 For comparisons, a U.S. household’s average daily power use is around 30 kilowatts.
 Those beasts are also thirsty all the time and consume substantial water resources to keep their inhabitants comfortable and avoid death by exhaustion while running the endless digital marathon.

 Indeed, location, land, water resources and electrical power are part of AI’s infrastructure requirements.
 That is why looking only at data center GHG emissions is not sufficient.
-Examining in detail their ecological footprint is also critical.
+Examining their ecological footprint in detail is also critical.
 The former has a global impact.
 The latter has a discerning local one that can directly affect local inhabitants.
 No wonder recent corporate data center literature warns investors about rising local populations, challenging new center deployment, or opposing planned expansions.
 Mitigation and adaptation must join hands here.

-Regarding power usage, the fine-tuning of the 6.7 billion parameter model using RL took 320 GPU-days or 19,200 hours – we assume here one GPU was used, which was probably not the case.
+Regarding power usage, the fine-tuning of the 6.7 billion parameter model using RL took 320 GPU-days or 19,200 hours – we assume one GPU was used here, which was probably not the case.
 The actual number of days then depends on how many GPUs were used in the computation, a number not reported.
 The paper also indicates the data collection and management phase was “also expensive compared to prior work — the training set took thousands of labeler hours and required significant researcher time to ensure quality” (pg.
 9).
 Do not ask how many hours, though.
 It is undoubtedly quite curious that engineers, who must be very precise in their work and computations, are so imprecise regarding transparency.

 I decided to double-check the above summary with ChatGPT.
 The results were baffling.
 It was confused about InstructGPT, did not understand RFHL, and said the latter was not used for its training.
 It also did not disclose information readily available in the papers discussed above.
 I mean, is this guy drunk or what?
 It does not even know how it was produced?
 A transcript )copy and paste, I should say) of our little chat is here, typos included.